landodotworld/nextstep/README.md

 My mother had cancer.
 I was not prepared!<br>
 The bigger the problem, the more important it is to follow the process, focus, be creative, believe and hope.

-My start-up made me understand the word overcoming.<br>
+My start-up made me understand the word "overcoming".<br>
 We can do more than what we rationally expect.
 Believe!

 Traveling alone allowed me to delve deeper and understand what I really feel and learn much about myself.<br>